Key takeaways

 Step 3.
 Estimate a timeframe

-Finally, a business analyst and app designers estimate how much time it will take to design each screen or page — keeping epics and user stories in mind.
+Finally, a business analyst and the app designers estimate how much time it will take to design each screen or page — keeping epics and user stories in mind.
 They identify the number of hours to map out user flow, create wireframes (barebone versions of screens), and address all states.

 States of a feature define how it may work in different scenarios.
-For example, for a registration feature, the developer not only has to think about what happens if the user types a correct login, but also needs to consider if the user inputs a wrong password or leaves the form blank.
+For example, for a registration feature, the developer not only has to think about what happens if the user types a correct login but also needs to consider if the user inputs a wrong password or leaves the form blank.

 Steps to create UI/UX design

 Each company has its own process of creating UI/UX design.
-At Purrweb, we’ve completed over 300 projects over 8 years, including iOS and Android apps.
+At Purrweb, we’ve completed over 300 projects over 9 years, including iOS and Android apps.
 So we’ve streamlined the process of design in order to complete it in the most time-efficient manner possible.
 You can adapt it for your own app development team — or you can hire us.

-Here are the necessary steps to create UI/UX design in a designated timeframe.
+Here are the necessary steps to create UI/UX design in a designated time frame.

 Conduct market research and competitor analysis